Applications for the 2026 Spring Internship Program in Durham, NC will be accepted from September 10 - October 10.

 - Answering phone calls, managing email inquiries, filing documents, data entry.

-- Assisting constituents with issues related to government service, casework management, and follow-up communication.
+- Assisting constituents with issues related to government services, casework management, and follow-up communication.

-- Attending community events, helping organize outreach initiatives, and building relationships with local stakeholders.
+- Attending community events, assisting with outreach initiatives, and building relationships with local stakeholders.

 - Gathering information on local policies, legislative proposals, and community concerns.